 Arts and Sciences consists of the areas of Liberal Arts and Mathematics/Sciences.
 The Liberal Arts and the Mathematics/Sciences areas provide the majority of "university parallel" or university transfer instruction at Florida Gateway College.
-They also support, with general coursework, most of the other non-transferable programs at the college.
+Through general education coursework, these areas also support FGC's college-credit career and technical education programs.